Will I Lose Muscle Instead of Fat on GLP-1 Medications Like Ozempic?

 • You’re slouching more, or your body feels “wobbly”

-• You’re losing weight without strength training (huge red flag)
+• You’re losing weight but not resistance training

-• You’re sick all the time or healing slower than usual
+• You’re getting sick all the time or healing slower than usual

-How to Keep (and Build) Muscle While on GLP-1s
+How to Protect (and Even Build) Muscle on GLP-1s

 • Strength Train 2–3 Times a Week: You don’t need to crush it daily, but your muscles need a reason to stick around.
 Prioritize full-body strength training or split routines that challenge you, not exhaust you.
-Think: steady progress, not punishment.
+You want steady progress, not punishment.

 • Slow Down Your Reps: Fast and sloppy doesn’t build strong, toned muscle.
 Slow, controlled movements (especially during the lowering phase) help your muscles work harder without needing to lift super heavy.
 Plus, it’s gentler on joints and reduces injury risk.